 Working together the City Attorney's Office, Office of the City Clerk, and Mayor's Office of Constituent Services/Boards and Commissions prepared general guidance for our Boards & Commissions on "Continuity of Government Operations through Virtual Meetings of City Boards and Commissions."
 As mass gathering limits increase, in-person meetings may resume.
-Mass gathering limits are 5,10, and 20 people for phases Red, Yellow, Green respectively.
+Mass gathering limits are 5,10, 20, and 150 people for phases Red, Yellow, Green, Turquoise respectively.

 Each Board and Commission has adjusted to the general guidance to meet the unique requirements of their own particular ordinance and rules during COVID.
 Similarly, reopening live meetings will depend on the size of the board and expected public attendance, as well as the location of the meeting.
+Boards may, however, continue to meet through electronic platforms.